 - Be sure to list all of your expenses in the appropriate section.
 Total your expenses, carry the total over to A under the Summary.
 If you charged any expenses to your travel car, list those expenses under C. Subtract C from A and that amount will go under Total Amount Claimed.

 - Attach all related receipts and appropriate backup showing you were on official state business.

 - Payee's Certification and Submission: Please sign and date and obtain your supervisor's signature with date.

 You have now completed your Travel Voucher.

 If you claimed personal car mileage, you must also submit a Statement of Automobile Travel form.
-Attach it to your Travel Voucher, and send both along with your receipts to the Purchasing and Payables Office, 518 Raymond Hall.
+Attach it to your Travel Voucher, and send both along with your receipts to the Regional Procurement Services office, 518 Raymond Hall.

 If a State Vehicle was used for your trip, your paperwork is now complete.
-Send your Travel Voucher and receipts to the Purchasing and Payables Office, 518 Raymond Hall.
+Send your Travel Voucher and receipts to the Regional Procurement Services Office, 518 Raymond Hall.

 Travel Reimbursement Information

 - Employees that receive part or all of their compensation via paycheck will continue to receive a check for their travel/expense reimbursements.
 However, that check will be mailed to the same address as the one that appears on the employee’s paycheck.
 There is no option to have travel reimbursements sent to a different address.